 Presidential Graduate Research Fellowship

-The PGRF provides a non-resident tuition waiver (NRTW) in the amount of $420 per unit charge to nonresidents.
+The PGRF provides a non-resident tuition waiver (NRTW) in the amount of $444 per unit charge to nonresidents.
 This PGRF NRTW is awarded for one year of a graduate program at SDSU.
 This PGRF NRTW may be extended based on the outlined instructions below.

-For domestic students (out of state) and nonresident students the PGRF is intended to serve as a stopgap until the students can establish California residency for tuition purposes.
-For those nonresident students who apply for California residency but are not yet approved, the NRTW will be extended for a third semester.
+For domestic students (out of state) and non-resident students the PGRF is intended to serve as a stopgap until the students can establish California residency for tuition purposes.
+For those non-resident students who apply for California residency but are not yet approved, the NRTW will be extended for a third semester.

 For more information about seeking California residency, click here and scroll to the Residence Reclassification (Continuing Students Only) section.

-International students
+International Students

 Graduate Program Advisors/Directors